alexandrehtrb/Pororoca/docs/en-GB/Installation.md

 # Installation

 The installation packages are available on GitHub [Releases](https://github.com/alexandrehtrb/Pororoca/releases) page.
-This page is the only official source for downloading this program.
+This page is the only official and reliable source for downloading this program.

 Currently, there is support only for `x86` and `x64` architectures.
 The last version that supports `arm` and `arm64` architectures is 1.5.0.
 You can run x86 and x64 releases on an ARM machine if its operating system supports emulation.